With ownership of a major infrastructure projects comes economic prosperity, decision-making, environmental stewardship and community oversight.

 A Future Long Overdue

-Indigenous Ownership of Canada’s resource infrastructure is long overdue.
-We envision a future where Indigenous ownership is fully integrated into Canada’s investment in, and development of, emerging low-carbon energy transition and infrastructure projects.
+Project Reconciliation envisions a future where Indigenous ownership is fully integrated into Canada’s investment in, and development of, energy transition projects.

 The Right Approach

-Our model provides the right approach.
-Project Reconciliation is ready to facilitate and manage the purchase of 100% of Trans Mountain Corporation by all participating Indigenous groups.
+Project Reconciliation is ready to facilitate the purchase of 100% of Trans Mountain Corporation – where all 129 Indigenous communities become 100% owners of TMC.

-All while integrating corporate best practices and Indigenous knowledge of environmental stewardship.
+Integrating Corporate best practices and Indigenous traditional governance and environmental stewardship.

 Indigenous ownership means Trans Mountain Corporation (TMC) operations will: